Space Systems Laboratory (MIT): Alumni

 While the students go off to a wide variety of careers, many SSL graduates have gone to NASA's Jet Propulsion Laboratory.
 In particular, several have been on the Entry, Descent, and Landing (EDL) teams of Mars missions.
 Allen Chen and Dr. Swati Mohan announced the touchdown of the Mars Science Laboratory and Mars 2020 rovers, respectively.

 The laboratory also has strong ties to the United States Air Force, with several students coming from the USAF Academy.
-Dr. Miller worked with the Academy to create fully funded graduate scholarships to MIT for graduates of the its FalconSAT program.
+Dr. Miller worked with the Academy to create fully funded graduate scholarships to MIT for graduates of its FalconSAT program.

 In the news

 A 2014 paper from PhD candidate Sydney Do and several additional SSL graduate students received world-wide attention for its assessment that astronauts wouldn't be able to survive in the Mars One project's design more than a few couple of the months.
 The analysis was performed based on publicly available information of the design.